GioTro/personnummer/README.md

 Validation of Swedish Social Security Numbers.
 This exact implementation is not intended to be used as is.
 It just validates if the sequence is a well-formed Swedish social security number as specified by Skatteverket.

-All test cases are provided by Skatteverket and do not correspond to a real person.
+Passes the test cases provided by Skatteverket.
+They are found [here](https://www.skatteverket.se/omoss/digitalasamarbeten/utvecklingavapierochoppnadata/kunskapochinspiration/alltdubehovervetaomtestpersonnummer.4.5b35a6251761e6914202df9.html).